mdube99/kali-docker/README.md

-# kali-linux-docker
+# kali-docker

-a docker container running a customizable full Kali Linux distribution.
+A docker container running a customizable full Kali Linux distribution.

 The build script lets you chose

-- which remote access software you want to use (vnc, x2go, rdp)
-- which network you want to use  (host, bridge)
 - which Kali Packages to install (core, default everything and so on)
-- which Desktop environment to use ( xfce, kde, gnome, mate etc.)
+- which Desktop environment to use ( xfce, kde, gnome, mate etc.).
+It should be noted that not all Desktop Environments work properly.

 ## how to build

-Download all the files into a subdirectory on your linux docker host, e.g. /home/marc/kali-linux docker then cd into that directory and run
+Download all the files into a subdirectory on your linux docker host, e.g. /home/mdube/kali-linux docker then cd into that directory and run

     sudo ./build